The HI covering fraction of Lyman Limit Systems in FIRE haloes: METHODOLOGY

 The simulation volume contains 1024$^3$ dark matter particles and 1024$^3$ gas particles at the initial redshift ($z=120$).
 Dark matter and baryon masses are $m_{\mathrm{DM}} = 3.35 \times 10^5 M_{\sun}$ and $m_{\mathrm{b}} = 6.26 \times 10^4 M_{\sun}$ respectively.
 Dark matter (star) particles have a fixed softening length of 80 pc (12 pc).
 Gas softening is adaptive with a minimum softening length of 1.5 pc.
 Initial conditions were generated with the \textsf{MUSIC} (MUlti-Scale Initial Conditions) code \citep{2011} and with 2015 Planck cosmological parameters \citep{2016}: $H_0 = 67.74$ km/s/Mpc (or $h = 0.6774$), $\Omega_{\mathrm{m}} = 0.3089$, $\Omega_{\Lambda} = 0.6911$ , $\Omega_{\mathrm{b}} = 0.0486$ , $\sigma_8 = 0.8159$ and $n_s = 0.9667$.

 \fb{} is run with the gravity-hydrodynamics solver \textsf{GIZMO} \citep{10.1093/mnras/stv195}\footnote{A public version of the code is available at: \url{http://www.tapir. caltech.edu/~phopkins/Site/GIZMO.html}} using the FIRE-2 physics model \citep{2018MNRAS.480..800H}.
 The simulation incorporates multiple gas-cooling processes (such as: free-free, photo-ionization, recombination, Compton, photoelectric, metal-line, molecular, fine-structure, dust collisional, and cosmic ray physics) following an implicit algorithm described in \cite{2018MNRAS.480..800H}.
-We refer the interested reader to the previous paper for the full description of the physics of the simulated gas.
+FIREbox includes radiative feedback in the form of photo-ionization and photoelectric heating.
+Radiative transfer effects are accounted for in our simulations via the Locally Extincted Background Radiation in Optically thin Networks approximation \citep[LEBRON; ][]{2012MNRAS.421.3488H, 2014, 2018MNRAS.480..800H, 2019MNRAS.483.4187H}.
+To compute the \ion{H}{i} fraction in each resolution element, the model assumes equilibrium between recombination, collisional ionization and photoionization by local stellar sources.
+The process of self-shielding is taken into account using a local Sobolev/Jeans-length approximation which is calibrated from radiative transfer experiments \citep{2010ApJ...725..633F, 2013MNRAS.431.2261R}.
+Approximating the attenuation of incident flux in this manner was shown to reproduce neutral fractions calculated with full radiative transfer codes in post-processing \citep[see][for further details]{2010ApJ...725..633F, 2015MNRAS.449..987F, 2013MNRAS.431.2261R, 2021MNRAS.507.2869S}.
 Relevant metal ionization states are tabulated from the \textsf{CLOUDY} simulations \citep{1998PASP..110..761F}.
-The process of self-shielding is taken into account using a local Sobolev/Jeans-length approximation which is calibrated from radiative transfer experiments \citep{2010ApJ...725..633F, 2013MNRAS.431.2261R}.
 Feedback from AGNs is not included.
+We refer the interested reader to \citet{2018MNRAS.480..800H} for the full description of the FIRE-2 simulations.

 To offer a more complete comparison of our results with observing campaigns, we supplement our analysis of the higher mass end of haloes with four zoom-in simulations (A1, A2, A4, A8) from the MassiveFIRE \citep{2016MNRAS.458L..14F, 2017MNRAS.470.1050F} suite, re-simulated with FIRE-2 physics \citep{2017MNRAS.470.4698A}.
+We briefly outline the selection criteria of the zoom-ins.
+Isolated haloes with $M_{\mathrm{vir}} \, (z=2) \approx 10^{12.5} M_{\sun}$ were selected from low-resolution, dark matter-only runs.
+The environmental density of each halo was then measured by computing the total mass in a sphere of radius 1.8 Mpc.
+The final haloes of the zoom-in suite were selected from the 5th, 25th, 50th, 75th and 95th percentile of the distribution of environmental density.
+This choice results in the haloes having varied accretion histories \citep[see][Section 2, for details]{2017MNRAS.470.1050F}.
 The masses of particles are $m_{\mathrm{DM}} = 1.76 \times 10^5 M_{\sun}$ and $m_{\mathrm{b}} = 3.29 \times 10^4 M_{\sun}$, and dark matter (gas) particles have softening lengths of 143 pc (9 pc).